gsemet/Squirrel/README.rst

     (ie, all requests to ``localhost:3000/api`` are proxied to ``localhost:8080/api``), so there is no cross origin problem (CORS).

+    The backend also serves the production files on port 8080, but you need to have built the production frontend first (using ``install:prod`` target).
+Use this to work on backend routing.
+    But in your every day developer life, you probably don't want to use it.

 ``install:prod`` or ``serve:prod``

     This target will compile the frontend in production mode. ``serve:prod`` will start the